-Building upon the model Conan-SFT obtained from the cold-start process, we further enhance its multi-step reasoning capabilities via the AIR RLVR framework.
+Building upon the model Conan-SFT obtained from the previous cold-start process, we further refine its multi-step reasoning capabilities via the Identification-Reasoning-Action (AIR) RLVR framework.
 Given that the model has already learned to produce reasoning traces consisting of: 1) frame identification, 2) evidence reasoning, and 3) action decision, AIR RLVR aims to optimize the exploration of effective reasoning trajectories through a set of carefully designed reward functions.
 We first introduce one format reward and two outcome rewards to ensure both structural consistency and answer accuracy.

-\textbf{Format Reward.} To enforce structural consistency in model outputs $y$, we define a format reward $R_{\text{fmt}}$ that verifies whether specific tags are correctly applied.
-And the model is restricted to perform only one action (\eg random frame sampling, specific frame retrieval, confident question answering) at a time.
+\textbf{Format Reward.} To enforce structural consistency in model outputs $y$, we define a format reward $R_{fmt}$ that verifies whether specific tags are correctly applied.
+And the model is restricted to performing only one action (\eg random frames sampling, specific frames retrieval, confident question answering) at a time.
 The format reward $R_{fmt}$ is defined as:

-\textbf{Multi-choice Reward.} For multi-choice QA, we apply a binary outcome reward $R_{\text{mc}}$ based on exact match between the predicted answer $y$ and ground truth $\hat{y}$:
+\textbf{Multi-choice Reward.} For multi-choice QA, the outcome reward $R_{mc}$ is determined by exact match between the predicted answer $y$ and ground truth $\hat{y}$:

-\textbf{Free-form Reward.} For free-form QA, the outcome reward $R_{\text{free}}$ is computed as the average of ROUGE-1, ROUGE-2, and ROUGE-L scores~\cite{Lin2004ROUGEAP} between the predicted answer $y$ and the reference answer $\hat{y}$:
+\textbf{Free-form Reward.} For free-form QA, the outcome reward $R_{free}$ is computed as the average of ROUGE-1, ROUGE-2, and ROUGE-L scores~\cite{Lin2004ROUGEAP} between the predicted answer $y$ and the ground truth $\hat{y}$:

-To evaluate the joint quality of the multi-scale frame identification, frames retrieval, we design an identification reward $R_{ide}$ and a retrieval reward $R_{ret}$: 1) the \textbf{identification reward} $R_{ide}$ measures the average accuracy of identified evidence/contextual frames across steps, 2) the \textbf{retrieval reward} $R_{ret}$ evaluates the quality of retrieved frames by computing the average ratio of evidence/contextual frames among all retrieved frames.
-And the final joint identification-retrieval-outcome reward $R_{IRO}$ is formulated as:
+To evaluate the quality of the multi-scale frames identification, and frames retrieval actions, we design an identification reward $R_{ide}$ and a retrieval reward $R_{ret}$, respectively: 1) The \textbf{identification reward} $R_{ide}$ measures the average accuracy of identified evidence/context frames across reasoning rounds.
+2) The \textbf{retrieval reward} $R_{ret}$ evaluates the quality of retrieved frames by computing the average ratio of evidence/context frames among all retrieved frames.
+And the final joint identification-retrieval-outcome reward $R_{J}$ is formulated as: